madduri/jamia-doe-va-mvp/README.md

-# JAMIA Markdown Article Template
+# JAMIA Paper on HPC Architectures enabling Precision Medicine - A Case Study on Collaboration with DOE and VA

 Inspired by [a LaTeX template][amia] for the same reasons, this repository contains a Markdown template for article submission for Journal of the American